jgengo/pastie_like/README.md

 # Pastie Like
-An Elixir 💧  Phoenix 🐦  Pastebin/Pastie-like Project to practice and learnt more about Elixir Language and Phoenix Framework.
+An Elixir 💧  Phoenix 🐦  Pastebin/Pastie-like Project to practice and learn more about Elixir Language and Phoenix Framework.

 #### Work In Progress